 By the time you have done all your Pinterest research for car and beach trips, you can have so many ideas it is overwhelming!
-We just got back from a 14-hour car trip, hotel stay, and week long beach vacation with our 2.5-year-old son.
+We just got back from a 14-hour car trip, hotel stay, and week long beach vacation with our two and a half year old son.
 If you are like me, then you have the tendency to over-pack and over-plan for trips with your kids.
 This list is not meant to capture some of the obvious beach essentials (sunscreen, swim suits, shade, etc) but more of a not-so-obvious list of things to make your trip a little easier.

 Dum Dums — Yes, I know, candy is not the best thing in the world.
 Kids won’t fill up between meals, and it takes a toddler quite a while to eat one.
 Who doesn’t love a sucker?!